-TBI treatment is catered to an individual’s specific impairments and can be very expensive.
-Long-term TBI care often involves a team of professionals who concentrate in the physical, cognitive, and psychosocial aspects of rehabilitation.
+TBI treatment is tailored to an individual’s specific impairments and can be very expensive.
+Long-term TBI care often involves a team of professionals who concentrate on the physical, cognitive, and psychosocial aspects of rehabilitation.

-The aftermath of a TBI is especially hard on the patient and his or her loved ones, financially and emotionally.
+The aftermath of a TBI is especially hard on the patient and their loved ones, financially and emotionally.
 Survivors of TBI often have long-term cognitive, physical, and emotional problems.
-A survivor may have difficulty concentrating, solving problems, making decisions, processing new information, organizing thoughts, relating to others and much more.
+A survivor may have difficulty concentrating, solving problems, making decisions, processing new information, organizing thoughts, relating to others, and much more.

 It is always important to consult with an attorney regarding brain injury cases.
-Brown & Crouppen will investigate the facts and determine whether or not you (or your loved ones) have a right to compensation.
-We will also investigate whether public or private benefits such as Social Security disability, Medicare or private disability insurance payments are available.
+Brown & Crouppen will investigate the facts and determine whether you or your loved one has a right to compensation.
+We will also investigate whether public or private benefits such as Social Security disability, Medicare, or private disability insurance payments are available.

 It all Starts with A Free Case Evaluation from the Personal Injury Attorneys at Brown & Crouppen